CringeTherapy/Disabler/README.md

 #Just open RobloxPlayerLauncher.exe, the only thing u have to do is follow the GoGuardian disabler steps.
 U will also 100% need to connect to a mobile hotspot unless u use apponfly.

+TO GET OLD ADOBE FLASH GAMES THAT DONT WORK ON COOLMATH ANYMORE------------------------------------

+#First, go to this link: https://download3.portableapps.com/portableapps/7-ZipPortable/7-ZipPortable_21.07.paf.exe?20190321

+#Next, follow the installation steps.
+The thing that you downloaded is called 7zip, but without admin permissions.

+#After that, go to this link and click the arrow going into the box button at the top right corner: https://drive.google.com/file/d/12cm8x1NLxgWdqb-yNT0ONj6PX0rfRGh3/view?usp=sharing.

+#Wait for it to download.

+#Click the arrow next to the download at the botton of the chrome window, and click show in folder.

+#right click on the downloaded file, and find the open with option.
+Choose 7zipportable.exe.

+Click the extract button.

+In your downloads folder, find the normal unzipped folder called flashpoint 10.1 infinity.

+Then click Start Flashpoint.

+Click disable all if a popup comes on ur screen.

+Now you can choose ANY GAME!!!!

 #Changelog Beta v1.3.9: